 Subluxation… Again

-Not my shoulder, I don't see a doctor for this.
 Sigh.
 Another Saturday afternoon on the couch nursing a boo-boo.
 Someone added a new mountain biking obstacle—a bridge of logs lined up perpendicular to the trail, maybe seven feet long.
 The bridge doesn’t actually span anything, the only purpose is to have fun.
-Like a … Continue reading Subluxation… Again
+Like a rumble-strip on steroids.
+In the future, as I ride my … Continue reading Subluxation… Again

 Blooms